JoeyHendricks/STATS-PAL/README.md

 ## Start using the raw format of your performance test results

 The calculations behind this project rely heavily on having every single measurement from your performance test available.
-This is commonly known as [raw data](https://en.wikipedia.org/wiki/Raw_data).
+This is commonly known as [raw data](https://en.wikipedia.org/wiki/Raw_data) in statistics.

 > It could be that you are unfamiliar with this term within the performance testing context and its philosophy within our industry.
 > I would recommend you to read through some of my mentor [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) excellent Linkedin